CenterForOpenScience/osf.io/framework/discourse/README.md

 ##Further Work/Bugs to Fix
 Apparently there is a better way to hook onto project changes that would be more targeted.

 It seems that there are performance implications in calling save() more than absolutely necessary.
-The hooks around changes and in framework.discourse could be reworked to insure that only one call to save() is ever made.
+The hooks around changes and in framework.discourse could be reworked to ensure that only one call to save() is ever made.

-If the Discourse server is down, this should minimally impact the rest of the OSF.
-Currently, exceptions raised will not be caught until they crash the requested page and display debugging information instead.
-While this helps with debugging, it would be inappropriate in a production environment.

 Log Discourse errors correctly.

+It seems that the hook for logging out of the OSF also logging you out of Discourse is not currently working.

 Since we seem to be using docstrings with Sphinx conventions, these could also be added to OSF code.